Directory of DFW Refugee Service Agencies

 The Committee on Refugees is a voluntary advocacy project based within the UNA-USA Dallas Chapter, open to participation by the community-at-large as well as members of our organization.
-Founded by Linda Abramson Evans, the project was initially a program-planning committee creating refugee topic seminars (“Refugee Women at Risk”) for the 1998 North Texas UN Conference on Women.
+Founded by Linda Abramson Evans, the project initially developed refugee topic seminars (“Refugee Women at Risk”) for the 1998 North Texas UN Conference on Women.
 The UN High Commissioner for Refugees (UNHCR) representative to the U.S. & Caribbean was invited to address global issues.
 Resettlement and other service agencies (members of the Dallas Area Refugee Forum and Metroplex Refugee Network coalitions) were invited to share local refugee issues and needs.
-The Volunteer Guide to Refugee Service Agencies in Dallas/Fort Worth including the “Directory of Refugee Service Agencies” resource contact list was developed based on needs-analysis interviews with agency representatives, and distributed as a handout to conference attendees for follow-up action.
-In the ensuing 20 years, Ms. Evans has maintained the Committee on Refugees affiliated with UNA Dallas in 1999, continuing to operate as a liaison facilitating volunteerism for DFW area refugee service agencies.
+The Volunteer Guide to Refugee Service Agencies in Dallas/Fort Worth including the “Directory of Refugee Service Agencies” was created following a needs-analysis of participating agencies, and distributed as a handout to conference attendees for follow-up action.
+In the ensuing 20 years, Ms. Evans has maintained the Committee on Refugees as an independent project facilitating volunteerism for DFW area refugee service agencies.

 What We Do

-The Committee raises awareness of refugee issues, emphasizes that refugees enhance our community as contributing members of society, and networks for volunteers to assist with the short-term needs of new arrivals.
+The Committee raises awareness of refugee issues, emphasizes that refugees enhance our community as contributing members of society, and networks for volunteers needed to help with the short-term needs of new arrivals.
 Volunteers are referred to the resettlement services that assist refugees with housing, cultural orientation, ESL classes, job training, and employment.
 Additional categories of service providers assist asylum-seekers and victims of torture, and some offer a broader range of medical, mental health, and social services in the community.
-The Committee Chair also serves on refugee agency Advisory Councils, assists with agency event planning and promotion, arranges speaking opportunities for agency representatives at community organizations, participates in advocacy, and other voluntary actions pursuant to connections with refugee colleagues and friends.
+The Committee founder also serves on refugee agency Advisory Councils, supports event planning and promotion, arranges speaking opportunities for agency representatives to educate community organizations, participates in advocacy, and other voluntary actions pursuant to connections with refugee colleagues and friends.
 The Volunteer Guide/Directory is updated regularly via ongoing collaboration with the agencies, and is shared widely.

 Who is a Refugee